- Bariatric Surgery

 Liberia, the capital of Guanacaste province, is a major center for the country’s tourism industry.
 Liberia is nicknamed La Ciudad Blanca (the white city) because of white gravel once used to make the city’s roads and the whitewashed colonial houses.
 Places to visit in Liberia are Immaculate Church of Concepcion de Maria, Central Park, Daniel Oduber Quirós International Airport, the Chorotega, and Mario Cañas Ruiz Park Monument.

 Just 2.5 hours flight from Miami, Costa Rica is an ideal location for medical tourism for U.S. patients seeking services abroad.
 There are also frequent flights from important cities in Canada and European countries to Costa Rica.

-Medical Tourism in Costa Rica is involved mostly with plastic surgery, as the country has talented, surgeons capable for giving patients an aesthetically pleasing makeover.
+Medical Tourism in Costa Rica is involved mostly with plastic surgery, as the country has talented, surgeons capable of giving patients an aesthetically pleasing makeover.
+Bariatric Weight Loss Surgery Procedures are also an option for overweight and obese patients, however, the cost of the procedures are higher than destinations like Mexico.
 Most medical tourists will fly directly into San Jose, Costa Rica, to explore the beautiful lush lands and the modern city.